AnimeshSinha1309/aicrowd-racing/readme.md

 #  Getting Started
 1. **Sign up** to join the competition [on the AIcrowd website](https://www.aicrowd.com/challenges/iclr-2021-learn-to-race/).
 2. **Download** the Arrival Arrival Autonomous Racing Simulator [from this link](https://learn-to-race.org/sim/).
-2. **Clone** this repo and start developing your solution.
+2. **Clone** this repo and start developing your autonomous racing agent.
 3. **Develop** your autonomous racing agents following the template in [how to write your own agent](#how-to-write-your-own-agent) section.
 4. [**Submit**](#how-to-submit-a-model) your trained models to [AIcrowd Gitlab](https://gitlab.aicrowd.com) for evaluation [(full instructions below)](#how-to-submit-a-model).
-The automated evaluation setup will evaluate the submissions against the test dataset to compute and report the metrics on the leaderboard of the competition.
+The automated evaluation setup will evaluate the submissions on the racetrack and report the metrics on the leaderboard of the competition.

 # How to write your own agent?

 We recommend that you place the code for all your agents in the `agents` directory (though it is not mandatory).
 You should implement the `select_action` method, along with other methods as specified in the [`BaseAgent`](agents/base.py) class.
-For Stage 2 of the competition, you should also implement the `training` method for interacting with the environment during the one-hour 'practice' period.
+You should also implement the `training` method for local development and for the one-hour 'practice' period in Stage 2.

 ```python
 from agents.base import BaseAgent